nasaharvest/ml-for-remote-sensing/iclr2025/index.markdown

 The guidelines and restrictions for this Tiny Papers track are:

 Write a paper with the same structure as seen in full papers, but with at most 2 pages of main text.
-References, Appendices, and URM Statement sections do not count towards the page limit, but we do not recommend dissecting a regular length paper into a tiny paper by moving the majority of the content into appendices.
+References, Appendices do not count towards the page limit, but we do not recommend dissecting a regular length paper into a tiny paper by moving the majority of the content into appendices.
 It is recommended to have 1-2 figures, 1 table, and 4-5 sections.
 But authors are free to use their own structure.

 ### Paper Submission